-Three trails in the forest are proposed for seasonal spring time closure.
+Three trails in the forest are proposed for seasonal spring time closure as presented in Table 6.3 below.
 These trails would be signed as being closed during their closure period.
 During very wet periods CFFA should also consider posting on social media requesting people stay off the trails.
 This is very common practice at other trail centres in Ontario and elsewhere.

 Table 6.3 - Trails Proposed for Spring Closure Trail Name Rationale for Seasonal Closure Left Bank Signage in Spring to request bikers & horse riders to stay off the trail during spring ephemerals "season" for the naturalist community to enjoy.
 Note that similar request were put on the Trail Fork App in 2023.
-Double Track Post 4 to 5 (Parallel to Swamp Trail) <text></text> Rusty Mud Bucket Sensitive wetland habitat area.
+Double Track Post 4 to 5 (Parallel to Swamp Trail) Very wet with standing water in spring.
+Side trails being created from people/horses attempting to go around the wet areas.
+Sensitive wetland habitat area in area.
+It is noted that this trail is part of the Ganaraska Trail which will require rerouting during periods of closure.
+CFFA will work with the Ganaraska Trail Association in regards to this.
+Rusty Mud Bucket Sensitive wetland habitat area.